 Happy Sunday! 🙂

 Beyond the Meadow – 9 x 12 inch Bee watercolor paper

 The flowering tree in this landscape caught my eye.
 It looked like a good exercise to practice painting trees using the wet on wet technique so I decided to give it a try.

 While painting the distant trees I reminded myself to leave enough white space for the flowering tree in the foreground.
 I was pleasantly surprised with the depth that I was able to achieve with this landscape and how quickly it all came together.

 It feels calm and peaceful, I love that. 🙂

+I hope you enjoy seeing my work and are inspired to create art and do what you love.
 Thank you for stopping by and following along.
-Until next time, have a great weekend and enjoy yourself. 🙂
+Until next time, share a smile and have a great week.

 I’ve been working on a few simple landscape paintings.
 I used similar color combinations for my distant trees in each painting and have 3 very different results to share with you today.
 Oh, and lots of blue. 🙂